codybartfast/dirpaths/readme.md

 ----------------------------------------------------------------------------

-Set Before Use
+Set Before Get
 --------------
-No Path property can be set after it has been got.
-So all gets of a given Path property will always return the same value (or all will raise the same exception).
+No ``Path`` property can be set after it has been got.
+So all gets of a given ``Path`` property will always return the same value (or all will raise the same exception).

-A path can be set any number of times before it it is got.
+``Path`` can be set any number of times before it it is got.

 By default AppRoot and subdirectories will have a (non null) value.